SinggihPurba21/SinggihPurba21/ideas/thinking.md

 - Consider adding automated testing (unit, integration, or end-to-end) to ensure code quality and stability.
 - Document the setup and installation process clearly for new contributors.

+- Consider adding a README that details the purpose and usage of the repository.
+- Explore potential for CI/CD integration to automate testing and deployment.